If you have an ecommerce store, then you should know that product photography for ecommerce can make or break your business.

 White, however, is always the recommended background color choice.
 It avoids the chance of color spill creating an inaccurate representation of what your product looks like.

 If possible, you should remove the background altogether for an extra crisp and clean appearance.
 A simple white sheet or piece of paper can make the perfect studio-quality backdrop.
-Which can easily be removed in Photoshop during post production if you wish.
+Using a white background will make editing so much easier.
+It allows you to edit the photo, or cut it out of the background, or you can even put it in other marketing collateral in the future.
+Say, for instance in a PPC ad or in a webpage.

 While plain product shots are important, you should not rely on them 100%.